-BEA, IBM and Microsoft (collectively, the "Authors") hereby grant you permission to copy and display the Web Services Business Activity Framework Specification (the "Specification"), in any medium without fee or royalty, provided that you include the following on ALL copies of the Specification, or portions thereof, that you make:
+Permission to copy and display the "Web Services Business Activity Framework" Specification (the "Specification", which includes WSDL and schema documents), in any medium without fee or royalty is hereby granted, provided that you include the following on ALL copies of the "Web Services Business Activity Framework" Specification that you make:

-1. A link or URL to the Specification at this location
+1. A link or URL to the "Web Services Business Activity Framework" Specification at one of the Authors' websites

-2. The copyright notice as shown in the Specification.
+2. The copyright notice as shown in the "Web Services Business Activity Framework" Specification.